apache/shardingsphere/docs/document/content/manual/shardingsphere-jdbc/usage/encrypt.en.md

 +++
-title = "Data Masking"
+title = "data encryption"
 weight = 6
 +++

-This chapter mainly introduces how to use the feather of Data Masking.
-On one hand User can use Data Masking and Sharding together, which will create ShardingDataSource, On another hand, when user only adopt the feather of Data Masking, ShardingSphere will create EncryptDataSource.
+This chapter mainly introduces how to use the feather of data encryption.
+On one hand User can use data encryption and Sharding together, which will create ShardingDataSource, On another hand, when user only adopt the feather of data encryption, ShardingSphere will create EncryptDataSource.

 ## Not Use Spring